11 Ways To Make The Most Of An Anti-Inflammatory Diet + A Food List

-Inflammation in the body can cause or contribute to many debilitating, chronic illnesses—including osteoarthritis, rheumatoid arthritis, heart disease, Alzheimer’s disease, Parkinson’s disease, and even cancer.
+Inflammation in the body can cause or contribute to many debilitating, chronic illnesses—including osteoarthritis, rheumatoid arthritis1, heart disease, Alzheimer’s disease, Parkinson’s disease, and even cancer2.

-However, research finds that eating an anti-inflammatory diet may help protect against certain diseases, but could also help slow the aging process by stabilizing blood sugar and increasing metabolism.
+However, research finds that eating an anti-inflammatory diet may help protect against certain diseases3, but could also help slow the aging process by stabilizing blood sugar and increasing metabolism.